-It’s summer and some of us dread the long days of sticky armpits and the constant worrying about sweat stains.
+It’s summer and some of us dread the long days of sticky armpits and the worry about sweat stains.

 But if you suffer with excessive sweating, pit stains aren’t just an issue on stiflingly hot days – they can strike all year round and have a significant impact on your day-to-day confidence.